algolia/algoliasearch-client-javascript/doc/CTS.md

 ## How to add a new language

-- Add the language in the array `languages` in `tests/generateCTS.ts`.
-- Create a template in `test/CTS/templates/<your language>.mustache` that parse a array of test into your test framework of choice
+- Create a template in `test/CTS/templates/<your language>/requests.mustache` that parses an array of tests into the test framework of choice

 When writing your template, here is a list of variables accessible from `mustache`: